Ethnographic Video for Instruction and Analysis (EVIA)

 Alternate Titles: EVIA Digital Archive Project

 The licensing terms of this resource require all users to create an individual account.
-To request an account, please register here.
-Account activation will be automatic as long an individual creates his/her account from an on-campus computer.

 The EVIA Digital Archive Project is a collaborative effort to establish a repository of ethnographic video recordings and an infrastructure of tools and systems supporting scholars in the ethnographic disciplines.
 With a special focus on the fields of ethnomusicology, folklore, anthropology, and dance ethnology, Project developers have created a set of tools and systems for use by scholars and instructors as well as librarians and archivists.
 Since its inception in 2001, the Project has been built through funding by the Andrew W. Mellon Foundation, Indiana University, the University of Michigan, and the collaborative efforts of ethnomusicologists, archivists, librarians, technologists, and legal experts.